Which Repairs Are NOT Your Landlord's Responsibility?

 3) Broken Appliances (well, it depends)

 Actually, this one could go either way.
 While most landlords assume responsibility for major appliances in the rental, not all are required to fix them.
 Some landlords include a clause in the lease stating that appliances are there for the tenant’s use, but are not part of the rent.
 This means that if something does break, the tenant is financially responsible for fixing it.
-Be sure to review your lease and know what’s expected of you should your dishwasher stop running.
+Make certain to review your lease and know what’s expected of you should your dishwasher stop running.